0xDBFB7/scientific_standards/README.md

 Scientists, on an individual level, are doing just as good a job as they ever were.
 We have monumental problems to solve, but we have no shortage of monumental people.
 What we may not be able to afford is unnecessary confusion.

 # Could analogous processes be implemented in some parts of science?
+Does standardization even make sense in such an open-ended endeavour?

 ## Level I